-The switching device sits between your pump, your mains supply and your house inlet.
+The switching device sits between your house pump, your mains supply and your house inlet.
 It then either automatically detects the tank level of your rainwater tank and switches to mains water if the rainwater tank is low or empty; or you can manually switch between the two water sources.

 A backflow prevention device (also known as a dual check valve) must also be installed so that water from your rainwater tank cannot enter (and contaminate) the mains water supply.
 Backflow prevention devices are available in three hazard ratings: high, medium and low.

 Should I pick an automatic or manual Rains to Mains System?

 A rain to mains water switch can be either automatic or manual:

 - An automatic switching device detects when rainwater tank is low then switches to mains water.
 It typically uses either a float switch in the rainwater tank, or detects the rainwater tank water levels based on pump pressure.
 Because it is automated, it provides you with a continuous water supply but it costs more than a manual switch and requires electricity to run.

 - A manual switching device requires you to go outside to your rainwater tank and manually open/close the tank and the mains valve.
 While manual switches tend to be reliable, cheaper and don’t use electricity, you need to leave the comfort of your home each time you want to adjust your water source.